 New Castle is a somewhat small city located in the state of Delaware.
 With a population of 5,382 people and 15 constituent neighborhoods, New Castle is the 14th largest community in Delaware.
-New Castle has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+New Castle has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 New Castle is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, New Castle is a city of sales and office workers, professionals, and managers.
 There are especially a lot of people living in New Castle who work in office and administrative support (20.93%), management occupations (11.38%), and teaching (5.86%).